 Although genetic algorithms do not always work best, they do not break easily, and the inputs change slightly.
 The developers commonly use genetic algorithms to generate a high-level solution to optimization and search problems by relying on bio-inspired operations such as mutation, crossover, and selection.

 The problem-solving techniques help in improving the performance of programs.
 The AI-based searching algorithms provide high precision and maximum accuracy to results.
 These algorithms are faster than others in execution and offer multiple searching methods depending upon the problem faced.
 Implementing heuristics allows devising to conceptually more straightforward algorithms with cheaper computational cost compared to using optimal algorithms.
 Evolutionary computations also help in optimization and search problems.
-Overall, these techniques are the basis for solving high-level problems in AI such as chess algorithm, hill-climbing problem.
+Overall, these techniques are the basis for solving high-level problems in AI such as chess algorithms, hill-climbing problems.